Azithral/Predict-Future-Sales/README.md

 This repository is for a Pytorch LSTM approach for Kaggle competition [Predict Future Sales](https://www.kaggle.com/c/competitive-data-science-predict-future-sales/overview).
 The jupyter notebooks contains the code and the neccesary comments.
 The datasets can be obtained from the Kaggle page.

 ## Kaggle Score
-For this competition, the aim is to minimise your score.
+For this competition, the aim is to minimize your score.

 | Model | Kaggle Score |
 |----------|-----------|